FortiGate

 next

-If the plan is to create multiple VIPs with the same external IP, different mapped IPs, and different mapped Interfaces; use 'srcintf-filter' to map the VIP to a specific interface as below.
+To create multiple VIPs with the same external IP but different mapped IP addresses depending on the ingress interface, use 'srcintf-filter' to map the VIP to a specific interface.

 VIP 1: